agentsoz/evac-eval/SEMmodelsOverview.md

 # Overview of static-evacuation models (SEM)

 *Aim*: to identify bottlenecks in a road-network and the links that become congested as a consequence of the bottlenecks.
+Because there are about 10^6 to 10^7 fire-scenarios, each giving rise to an associated sub-network of road-links, the implementation must be fast.

-What makes this problem difficult is that flow in an arc, and whether that flow is free or congested, affects and depends on the flows and congestion-states in adjacent arcs, both upstream and downstream.
+What makes this problem difficult is that flow in a link, and whether that flow is free or congested, affects and depends on the flows and congestion-states in adjacent links, both upstream and downstream, all of which in general are time-dependent.

 ## Inputs for a scenario
-* A network of links (edges) and nodes.
+* A network of directed links (arcs) and nodes.
 * Each link has a
   * flow-capacity,
   * free speed,